CharlotteCross1998/2009scape-server/README.md

 - Removed heartbeat.
 This caused crashes when it failed, and private servers don't need a heartbeat.
 - Workaround fix for the server crashing when 2 bots interacting with the Grand Exchange at the same time.
+- Changed the "to" command to "tp"
+- Increased bank space to 800
+- Added server command "say" to send message to all players on server (untested on multiple worlds)

 ## Table of Contents